Captivity of Nairs at Seringapatam: Related Letters

 In his letter to the Governor of Bekal, Budruz Zaman Khan, in the year 1200 AH (1785 AD), Tipu approved of forced conversions of Nairs:

 In May of the same year, an order was sent to the Faujdar of Calicut, Arshad Ali Baig, pertaining to the treatment of a Nair dissident:

 Proclamation

-In 1788, Tipu issued a proclamation to the Nairs of Malabar, wherein he outlined his new scheme of social reform.
+In 1788, Tipu issued a proclamation to the Nairs of Malabar, wherein he outlined his new scheme of social reform among Nair quoting their polygamy and polyandry:.

-His proclamation was met with widespread resentment and consequently, the Hindus of Malabar rose in rebellion.
+His proclamation was met with widespread resentment and consequently, Zamorin of calicut killed himself inside his palace by burning it while his family took protection at Travancore, the Nair of Malabar fled to Travancore.
 Due to fear 30,000 Brahmins fled to Travancore.
 The Kottayam and Kadattanand Rajas sought protection from the English East India Company.
 In November 1788, Tipu's forces attacked Calicut and captured the Karanavappad of Manjeri.
-Their assaults were met with resistance by the Nairs of Calicut and southern Malabar led by Ravi Varma and other princes of the Padinjare Kovilakam.
 Tipu set 6,000 troops under his French commander, M. Lally to raise the siege, but failed to defeat Ravi Varma.